 “In Lime’s business model, they’re called the Juicers.”

 The Lime inventors took a very different approach indeed.
 You can find them anywhere in the city, activate it with an app, drive to your destination and lock it all in the same app.
-Payment is per kilometre and entirely automatic.
+Payment is per kilometer and entirely automatic.
 Makes sense, doesn’t it?
-But where is the other customer segment, you’re probably wondering.
+But where is the other customer segment, you’re probably wondering?
 In Lime’s business model, they’re called the Juicers.
 This group of people press ‘find Limes’ in the app, take a scooter home and recharge it.
-For a student with a fixed electricity bill this is a super attractive way to earn a quick extra buck.
+For a student with a fixed electricity bill, this is a super attractive way to earn a quick extra buck.

 You see two customer segments here as well.
 And both of them have their own value trigger, a concept which we’ll discuss later on.

 – The user wants to go from A to B quickly and cheaply.

 – The Juicer earns a quick extra buck.

 - Without a growth strategy, you stand no chance

 For your platform to succeed, you need volume.
 Many users, many producers.
 That’s why Bolt (formerly Taxify) is having such a hard time.
 Having to wait more than half an hour for a taxi from this Uber-challenger does not really invite users to use the service for another time.

 Airbnb’s growth story is classic.
 At the time, the founders made good use of the Craigslist advertising network.
 By building a smart bot, listings on Airbnb appeared on Craigslist with a single click of a button.
 Airbnb used the huge popularity of the network.
 The result?
 Enormous traction.